therealdaniel/fixed-split-ergo-64/README.md

 ### Instructions
 - Cut case and plate out of 4.5mm stock using the DXF files in [cutting files](./cutting_files/).
 I used white acrylic.
 - Press heat set threads into the bottom pieces - they have slightly bigger holes than the rest
+- Cut header sockets to fit into the MCU mounting slots and glue in
+- Solder header pins into MCU
 - Hot glue switches into the plate
 - Wire it (more details to come...)
 - Flash the Waveshare RP2040-Zero with the Circuit Python firmware from here: https://circuitpython.org/board/waveshare_rp2040_zero/